 More than just a catchy name, these highly interactive classes develop student ability to plan and manage tasks, organize and discuss ideas, set and achieve goals, identify and solve problems which in turn cultivates passion and develops collaboration and conceptual reasoning skills.
 The PS Think.Make.Talk paradigm is our authentic and research-based approach to challenge students to THINK deeply about problems, ideas, projects, and research; creatively MAKE real-world applications that flow out of that thinking; and TALK to members of our community about what they’ve made and how to make it even better.

 A Double Dip of Academic Support

-While each student at PS has a dedicated master teacher providing support and extension throughout the day, they also have access to a team of specialists trained in a diverse array of pedagogies who support, enrich and extend instruction as needed.
-The Academic Enrichment Team assist with assessments, monitor the development of foundational literacy and math skills, and join with the classroom teachers to further support academic development and foster critical and creative thinking.
-We lovingly call this extra bonus the Double Dip!
+While each student at PS has a dedicated master teacher providing support and extension throughout the day, teachers also have access to a team of specialists trained in a diverse array of pedagogies who support and enrich instruction as needed.
+The Center for Teaching and Learning (CTL) assist with assessments, monitor the development of foundational literacy and math skills, and join with the classroom teachers to further support academic development and foster critical and creative thinking.
+We lovingly call this extra bonus opportunity the Double Dip!

 Kids Need to Move!

 When was the last time you had to sit still for a long time?
 Hard, isn’t it?
 At PS we believe students should have many opportunities to move throughout the long school day, so we make PE and recess a part of every day.
 Brain research tell us that these breaks in the day are necessary for optimizing a child’s social, emotional, physical, and cognitive development.
 Where else can you build on fine and gross motor skills, learn patience waiting for a turn, negotiate rule interpretations, discover a new bug, or get lost in your own thoughts?
 PE and recess, it's not just about the fun.

 See Specialists Every Day